 5. A-zombie Flash

-This weekend will probably see the bulk of the Halloween celebrations and we're pretty proud of our costume this year.
-It's a cracker!
+We think we've figure out the best halloween costume and it's a cracker!
 We're going as Adobe Flash, because no matter how hard the world tries, it just won't die.

 The Michael Myers of web technology was savaged by Steve Jobs, banned from iOS and hell, even Adobe doesn't like it that much anymore.
 The real reason flash still hangs around crashing our computers, gobbling up our RAM and forcing us into updates at every turn and inhibiting our mobile experiences is because of HMTL5 has failed to assume the throne.
 We're not angry, we're just disappointed.